PaperPrototype/Intro-to-Scripting-Games-Java/03 - Challenge/english.md

 # Challenge Draw an Owl...?

-By the end you will have an owl... chicken, thing.
+By the end you will have an owl... chicken.. thing.

 ![questionable owl](/Assets/questionable-owl.png)

-Mr. Questionable Owl here is yur subject of art today.
+Mr. Questionable Owl here is our subject of art today.

 First lets set the background and size of the window.